tytydraco/yessleep/out/The_Day_The_Dust_Fell_From_The_Sky.md

-About 45 years ago, when I was only 8 years old there was an explosion at a nearby research facility...
+About 45 years ago, when I was only 8 years old there was a massive explosion at the nearby research facility...

-The incident in question included a government cover-up and my hometown being abandoned.
+There was a government cover-up and my hometown was abandoned years later...

-Anyway, It all began on July 4th, 1979 during my hometown's annual Independence Day Parade.
+It all began on July 4th, 1979 during my hometown's annual Independence Day Parade.
 Although it was sweltering hot that day, I remember the whole town was there for the celebrations, and being a kid, the only thing on my mind was firecrackers.

-Anyway, before I get ahead of myself, I'd like to tell you a little bit about my hometown.
+But before I get ahead of myself, I'd like to tell you about my hometown.

 Surrounded by dense forest, it was located near Lake Tahoe with a population of just over 1000.
 It had one stop light, a post office, a grocery store, and several restaurants scattered throughout town.